pawelad/monz/README.md

 then you have to pass its ID explicitly to other subcommands.

 You can also view your current balance:

 ```
 $ monz balance
 Balance:     £17.29
 Spent today: £0.00
 ```

-Lastly, you can see your latest transactions:
+Finally, you can see your latest transactions:

 ```
 $ monz transactions -n 2
 -£50.00 | Robot Arms Apartments (New New York)